JoaoVithorr/Password-Generator/README.md

 *Password Generator:*
-A password generator that uses String and Random
+A password generator that uses the libraries String and Random